-3.12.
+3.13.
 First Aiders and Nominated Persons

 Staff, who are competently trained, will be appointed as first aiders and will receive refresher training as necessary.
 First Aiders will be required to ensure that they have a fully stocked first aid kit at their normal place of work to enable them to respond effectively to any notified incident.
-First Aiders should also ensure that the first aid cupboard has a stock of incident reporting forms to enable them to complete and report the incident in a timely manner.
+First Aiders will have access to the Trust's compliance system to enable them to complete and report an incident in a timely manner, or for really minor incidents, to record on paper if this is more efficient.